 Applying for Membership

-Adults and mature teens interested in membership are encouraged to make an appointment to observe training, prior to taking advantage of the free, 10-day trial membership.
+Adults and mature teens interested in membership are encouraged to make an appointment to observe training.
 Visitors are asked to arrive at the dojo no later than 15 minutes prior to the start of practice, in order to allow time for introductions and a quick explanation of what they will be watching.
 At the conclusion of practice, there is adequate time to discuss the class more completely, and to answer any and all questions you might have.
-After the 10-day trial, enroll and purchase the uniform required for the art you choose, and receive an additional 20-day tuition-free period.